bmeviauac01/datadriven/docs/en/homework/adonet/index.md

 You may earn **2 points** by completing this exercise.

 Use GitHub Classroom to get your git repository.
 You can find the **invitation link in Moodle**.
 Clone the repository created via the link.
 It contains a skeleton and the expected structure of your submission.
+You need to create a branch, named `solution`, and **work on this branch**.
 After completing the exercises and verifying them, commit and push your submission.

 Check the required software and tools [here](../index.md#required-tools).
 This homework uses MSSQL database.